matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

    mechanism between each other to ensure that all Guardians and the Spec Core Team act in the best interests of the protocol and ecosystem.
  * Guardians may appoint/dismiss members of the Spec Core Team who are in serious breach of the guiding principles.
+This overrides the unanimous consent requirement for the Spec Core Team when appointing new members.
  * Guardians must approve changes to the Guiding Principles (above)
  * Guardians are responsible for approving use of the Foundation's assets (e.g. redistributing donations)